deckhouse/virtualization/docs/USER_GUIDE.md

     d8 k get vm <vm-name> -o json | jq '.status | {condition: .conditions[] | select(.type=="Migrating"), migrationState}'
     ```

-The `type: SizingPolicyMatched` condition indicates whether the resource configuration conforms to the sizing policy of the VirtualMachineClass being used.
-If the policy is violated, it is impossible to save the VM parameters without making the resources conform to the policy.
+The `type: SizingPolicyMatched, status: False` condition indicates that the resource configuration does not comply with the sizing policy of the VirtualMachineClass being used.
+If the policy is violated, it is impossible to save VM parameters without making the resources conform to the policy.

 Conditions display information about the state of the VM, as well as on problems that arise.
 You can understand what is wrong with the VM by analyzing them: